 - The Isolite Retraction System offers control of the patient’s soft tissue and control of saliva, which can interfere with the imaging process.
 Half of the arch can be scanned, and then the Isolite mouthpiece can be repositioned and the rest of the dentition captured.

 - The Optragate from Ivoclar is indispensable for efficient imaging.
 I love this product to be in place when taking the photographic records as well.
 It retracts the lips and keeps the buccal mucosa away back to the first molar.
 It does this comfortably for the patient, so leaving it in place during the visit is acceptable and speeds up the entire process.

-Before you get started with the scanning process, special attention should be paid to ensure that all embrasures of the teeth are captured, and at least 2mm of gingiva should be captured as well.
+Before you get started with the scanning process, special attention should be paid to ensure that all embrasures of the teeth are captured, and a minimum of 3-4mm of gingiva should be captured as well.